prfraanje/edukit-micropython/README.md

 ./run.sh
 ```

-> **Note:** You still need to flash MicroPython to the microcontroller and copy the Python files (see steps 6-8 in the detailed instructions below).
+> **Note:** This script does not flash Micropython nor copy the python files to the microcontroller (see steps 6-8 in the detailed instructions below; at the MBRTC pratical these steps has been done, and do not need to be repeated).

 ---